srikantharun/solargrid-defect-maintenance/README.md

 # Solar Farm Defect Detection System

 This repository contains Kubernetes manifests for deploying a solar panel defect detection system that uses various sensors and AI processing to identify, classify, and recommend solutions for solar panel defects.
+This design will be injected using light weight kubernetes K3s.
+To begin with project uses kubernetes k8s, later on will be quantized to 8-bit application

 ## System Architecture